Loading...

-Is an open database that aim to compile the most thorough list of publications that has been retracted or withdrawn, linked to their corresponding retraction notices from 2000 onward.
+It is an open database aimed at compiling the most comprehensive list of publications that have been retracted or withdrawn, linked to their corresponding retraction notices from 2000 onward.

 This project is funded by several research projects: